Quintam26/vidjot/README.md

 A NodeJS and Express app that allows users to register or log-in into their account.

-Users have CRUD capabilties for post on their video ideas.
+Users have CRUD capabilties for video idea posts.

 User authentication completed using Passport middleware for NodeJS.